 Common Sense Parent Training (THEARC and Children’s Health Project of DC)

-Through the training, participants learn how to communicate effectively and avoid power struggles with their children, give positive attention, stay calm in frustrating situations, balance discipline with affection and praise their children’s good behavior.
-The following services are also offered: parent resources library, parenting classes, grandparent support group.
+Participants learn how to communicate effectively and avoid power struggles with their children, give positive attention, stay calm in frustrating situations, balance discipline with affection, and praise their children’s good behavior.

 Mary’s Center provides a Father-Child Program, which is designed to help men develop the attitude, knowledge, and skills to become involved in and connected to their children’s lives.
 Father-Child has three main components: home visits, sports activities, and monthly fatherhood outings.
 During home visits, fathers receive social support services, training, and advocacy services.
 Sports activities are designed to promote healthy habits and behaviors among fathers.